Security-Onion-Solutions/securityonion-docs/airgap.rst

 Security Onion Hotfixes
 -----------------------

-Hotfix upgrades follow the same process as described in the _Updates_ section above.
+Hotfix upgrades follow the same process as described in the "Updates" section above.

 Updating from RC3
 -----------------